CD-Xbow/little-annie/README.md

 Works in Edge, Opera and Chrome and Safari on Mac OS

 It's easy to use and features:
-- dual oscillators,
+- Dual oscillators
-- LFO
+- Dual LFO
+- Dual Envelope - amplitude and filer
 - Variable LPF, HPF, BPF with it's own envelope control
 - ADSR
 - MIDI